 & get the opportunity to talk to the expert

-AI and Art: A Study in Mechanical Dreams and Recursive Hallucinations
+AI and Music: A Study in Mechanical Dreams and Recursive Hallucinations

-In Part Two of the series we will be exploring visual AI tools, probably one of the most controversial as well as talked about areas in AI.
+In Part Three of the series we will be exploring sonic AI tools, an area quickly transforming the music landscape

 -